Workshop on Compound Weather and Climate Events

 Registration: 1 November 2020 – 31 December 2020

-15 December 2020: upload prerecorded lightning talks (more information to follow shortly)
+15 December 2020: upload prerecorded lightning talks (only for lightning session presenters)

 Registration without abstract submission is possible.